 LinkedIn's marketing team uses social testing for content and event promotion, as well as account-based marketing.
 They ran a test for a webinar Dynamic Ad to gauge if audiences preferred an image of the speaker or the company's logo.
 According to one of LinkedIn's senior marketing managers, Cassandra Clark, results included a 326% lift in click-through rate in the ad with the speaker.

 To access ad results, check your Conversion Tracking dashboard, which will show you page and audience activity from your ads.
 While LinkedIn doesn't have a formal testing feature, they do have an option for you to duplicate and tweak a portion of an ad, like Twitter.

 CRM Social Testing

-If you're not running a test on a social media channel, you can use software to help.
-If you use a CRM, you can set up tests for website content, like landing pages.
+If you're not running a test on a social media channel, using a CRM is another worthwhile option.
+With a CRM, you can set up tests for website content, like landing pages.

 In HubSpot, you can run social tests for web pages simply by accessing your dashboard and going to one of your web pages.
 Click the "Actions" hyperlink next to one of your pages, and you'll find the option to "Run a test."